8. Compost & Sludge

 -

-The average and median organic matter content is ca. 50%.
+The average and median dry matter content is ca. 50%.

 -

-C content is assumed to be 50% of organic matter.
+C content is assumed to be 50% of dry matter.

 -

-For N, the average and median N content is ca. 44 g kg–1 .
+For N, the average and median N content is ca. 44 g N kg–1 DM.
+It is further assumed that 16% of the sludge N is inorganic, and the rest is organic.

 -